 Metaskills And Modelling

-In the face of resistance or force of habit, you need a deep an understanding of different approaches and their power.
-Otherwise, you are at rising of getting caught at the same edges that are limiting your client.
-The skill here is be able to step back and forth between two seemingly disparate ways of being, to match the client’s preference and to model diverse ways of being.
+In the face of resistance or force of habit, you need to understand a range of different approaches and their potential.
+Otherwise, you are at risk of getting caught at the same edges that limit your client.
+The skill here is to be able to step back and forth between seemingly disparate ways of being, to match the client’s preference and to model diverse ways of being.

-Sometimes this modelling is so subtle that it can be thought of as a micro-intervention.
+Sometimes the coach’s modeling is so subtle that it can be thought of as a micro-intervention.
 For a client who is focused on the issue at hand, your metaskills have the ability to operate at a subconscious level.
-Just by modelling behaviours which are uncomfortable for the client, you can create a sense of permission and possibility in them.
+Just by modeling behaviours which are uncomfortable for the client, you can create a sense of permission and possibility in them.

 Metaskills And The Coach’s Edges

-Once you have mastered the core skills of coaching, much of your personal and professional development lies in learning to become more fluid internally.
+Once you have mastered the core skills of coaching, much of your personal and professional development lies in learning to become more fluid within yourself.
 Here are some questions to ask yourself on your journey towards masterful coaching:

 Where do your edges lie?

-Are you able to pick up a broad range of styles of working or are there some styles that you feel uncomfortable with?
+Are you able to adopt a broad range of styles of working or are there some styles that you feel uncomfortable with?

-How do you manage this when those styles are needed within the coaching system?
+How do you manage this when those uncomfortable styles are needed within the coaching system?

 How can you cultivate your own agility and broaden your repertoire of coaching metaskills?